leefsmp/Re-Flex/README.md

   Type: `number`.
   Default value: `true`.

-  * `maxSize`: Creates a constraint on the maximun size in pixel to which the element can be resized to by the user.
+  * `maxSize`: Creates a constraint on the maximum size in pixel to which the element can be resized to by the user.
   Type: `number`.
   Default value: `true`.